MeRajat/SolvingAlmostAnythingWithBert/README.md

 Working Demo For NER can be found [here](http://13.72.66.146:9000/)

-This repository contains fine-tuning of Biobert[https://arxiv.org/abs/1901.08746] using pytorch.
+This repository contains fine-tuning of Biobert[https://arxiv.org/abs/1901.08746].

 ## Preparation :-
 To use biobert, download [weights](https://github.com/naver/biobert-pretrained/releases),  and make it compatible with pytorch using script [convert_to_pytorch_wt.ipynb](https://github.com/MeRajat/SolvingAlmostAnythingWithBert/blob/ner_medical/convert_to_pytorch_wt.ipynb).